morgoe/morgoe.github.io/_posts/blog/2015-12-2-goldilocks-and-form-validation.markdown

 ### Too Slow

 Goldilocks visited the first website and filled out a form.
 She reached the end of the form, with no errors, and proudly pressed Submit.
-The page completely reloaded, and a few seconds later the form spoke.
+The page completely reloaded, and a few seconds later the form spoke to her.

 <img src="/assets/images/blog/goldilocks/serious.png" class="u-pullLeft" width="160">

-“You mis-spelled your email,” the form said.
+“This is not a valid email address,” the form said.

 Goldilocks grumbled and fixed the typo.
-She scrolled down to the end of the form again, with no more errors, and pressed Submit a second time.
+She scrolled down to the end of the form again, with no other errors showing, and pressed Submit a second time.

-“You need to have a number in your password,” the form belatedly whined after the page had reloaded.
+“You need to have a number in your password,” the form belatedly whined, after the page had reloaded again.

 By now, Goldilocks was getting frustrated.
 The form was only validating one field at a time, and seemed to only show the requirements for each field once she’d already got it wrong.